top of page

 What Are the Effects?

 The effects of testosterone may show up within as soon as a month for some people, with the full effect taking two to five years.
-I have met trans masculine people who decided they were happy with their bodies and stopped after one year, as well as those who plan to continue for the rest of their lives.
 This is because your body responds differently depending on individual factors such as age and genetics, and some effects (like hair growth and voice deepening) are permanent while others (like body fat redistribution and reduced periods) only last as long as you are on testosterone.

 Some physical changes to be expected when taking testosterone:

 • Oily skin and acne: Your skin will become a bit thicker and more oily.
-I immediately sprouted serious acne and still battle with it today, when it was never an issue for me before.
+I immediately sprouted serious acne and still battle with some after two years, when it was never an issue for me before.
 I found some relief by requesting prescription acne medication from my healthcare provider.

 • Reduced periods: My period went away immediately.
 Apparently I'm very lucky, because for many people their periods take longer to go away or never do.

-• More facial and body hair: I was looking forward to having some facial hair, but it is only just now happening after a year and a half.
-However the amount of hair everywhere else on my body significantly increased pretty quickly.
+• More facial and body hair: I was looking forward to having some facial hair, and it is finally happening after about two years.
+However, my body hair significantly increased within the first few months.

 • Greater muscle mass and strength: Testosterone doesn't make you buff, but it does make it easier to build muscle.
 Because I work out a lot, I have been able to see this benefit.